Fighting for the future of freshwater in Canterbury

 ELI v Environment Canterbury

-We’re challenging Environment Canterbury on their ‘pollution rule’ allowing for the contamination of freshwater.
+In May 2025, we challenged Environment Canterbury in the High Court for their ‘pollution rule’, which allows for the contamination of freshwater.

 Freshwater is the most precious resource we have.